foreza/kb/thoughts.md

 If I really wanted to be successful long-term in my habits, for instance - I should keep myself healthy (as being sick deters me from doing a lot of what I'd normally do well) and combine reading / thinking about them with actual practice (as neither can survive without the other).

-> "High impact projects are more valuable than perfect execution on smaller scale projects" (Rebecca Panja)
+> "High impact projects are more valuable than perfect execution on smaller scale projects" (R. Panja)

 Was reading some more stories on reaching staff engineer, and this quote hit home.
 Better to deliver high impact now on the small project rather than perfection when your team has nothing to start off of.
 Of course, in a larger, more grounded company with a legacy stack - this wouldn't necessarily apply.

 > "What is the biggest non-work related contribution you can make today?"
-(James Clear)
+(J. Clear)

 Right.
 Uh.
 Not everything is about work.
 I work... and brain is off.
 Now what?
 Yeah.
 I need to find a hobby.
 I do like cooking!
 And uh.. taking care of my SO!
 But there must be more to it, right?

 > "The course of action that could provide greater happiness, meaning, or satisfaction in the long run may not make you happy in the next 30 minutes."
-(James Clear)
+(J. Clear)

 So many choices I've made for this.. ah.
 As an example, my current rent situation.
 Yes, I could hypothetically move myself up to LA to quash the naysayers.
 Then what?
 Maroon myself for a year until I manage to luck out?
 I'd be happier with a roof over my head and stability, so that's what I want.